OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-1.md

 ```

-So, simply, we import everything that we need, express, next, our i18nInstance and the i18nMiddleware and then create an express server, which uses the middleware and listens for the routes, which we pass over to the next-app-handler so it acts normally.
+So, simply, we import everything that we need, express, next, our i18nInstance and the i18nMiddleware and then create an express server, which uses the middleware and listens for the routes, which we pass over to the next-app-handler to handle all the page routing.

 Now we must change our package.json scripts, because we are not using the next server, but our own.